shvdiwnkozbw/Multi-Source-Sound-Localization/README.md

 We propose a two-stage learning framework, which establishes coarse-grained audiovisual correspondence in the category level at the first stage, and achieves fine-grained sound-object alignment at the second stage.

+## Requirements

+- PyTorch 1.1.0
+- torchvision 0.3.0
+- opencv 3.4.1
+- librosa 0.7.0

 ## Prepare Dataset

 #### SoundNet-Flickr Dataset

 The audiovisual pairs are defined as one frame and a corresponding 5-second audio clip.
 We resize the image into $256\times 256$, sample the audio at $22050$ Hz, and convert it into log-mel spectrogram.
 We then convert the image and audio into hdf5 file format.
 We use the first-level labels in AudioSet for classification, and use pretrained CRNN and ResNet-18 to generate pseudo labels.
-The mapping from predictions to these 7 categories are stored in cluster_a.npy and cluster_v3.npy.
+The mapping from predictions to these 7 categories are stored in ```utils/cluster_a.npy``` and ```utils/cluster_v3.npy```.

 #### AVE Dataset

 There are totally 4143 10-second video clips available.
-We extract video frames at $1$ fps, and resize the images into $256\times 256$, sample the audio at $22050Hz$, and convert it into log-mel spectrogram.
+We extract video frames at $1$ fps, and resize the images into $256\times 256$, sample the audio at $22050$ Hz, and convert it into log-mel spectrogram.
 We then convert the image and audio into hdf5 file format.
 We use the first-level labels in AudioSet for classification, and use pretrained CRNN and ResNet-18 to generate pseudo labels.
-The mapping from predictions to these 7 categories are stored in cluster_a.npy and cluster_v3.npy.
+The mapping from predictions to these 7 categories are stored in ```utils/cluster_a.npy``` and ```utils/cluster_v3.npy```.

 #### AudioSet Instrument Dataset